ruoxi-wang/PBBFMM3D/README.md

  singular values are kept after the SVD. cutoff.s and cutoff.f are computed using this epsilon.
 * use_chebyshev(int):
-	Label to indicate whether using chebyshev frame or uniform frame.
+	Label to indicate whether using chebyshev interpolation formula or uniform interpolation formula.
-	use_chebyshev = 1: chebyshev interplation frame;
+	use_chebyshev = 1: chebyshev interplation formula;
-	use_chebyshev = 0: uniform frame(where FFT is used, now it just supports homogenous kernel, non-homogeneous will be added)
+	use_chebyshev = 0: uniform interpolation formula(where FFT is used, now it just supports homogenous kernel, non-homogeneous will be added)

 Once the tree is created, you can repeat matrix-vector product with different field, source and q(charge).(see **3.2.4**) The code shows an example using LapacianForce kernel: